 The girls smacked the New York City scene up and then preached their sexual sermons across the country and beyond, playing to packed clubs in Chicago, Boston, California, Hawaii, Texas, and Florida.
 With iron grips that could crush a manís soul, they reached out to mesmerize audiences in Japan, Brazil, London, Amsterdam, Rome, Ibiza, and Germany.
 The Dís conquered the Warhol Museum in Pittsburgh (would Andy have approved?
 We think so!), and made major eyes at Henry Rollins before rocking his brains out at a gay marriage rights rally in Washington D.C.
 Much like an attack by manic locusts, nowhere was safe from the shaking hips and fast lips of the girls of Avenue D.

 And then, like some brilliant supernova, Avenue D exploded into oblivion.
 After six years of taking decency to the furthest limits, the girls bid a fond farewell to the music world with not one, but two final shows: one in New York City and another in their hometown of Miami.
-But while the band may be gone, theyíre definitely not forgotten: three CDs containing never-released singles and artist collaborations will soon be available, as well as a DVD box set of their music videos and notorious sitcom, Down on Avenue D.
+But while the band may be gone, theyíre definitely not forgotten.
+As their final act they released three CDs containing never-released singles and artist collaborations, as well as a DVD box set of their music videos and notorious sitcom, Down on Avenue D.